 - Cicli Pigozzi Giarin: I stay in Verona passing on to a young but passionate craftsman whose friends, according to his manifesto on the site, say: "I was born with my feet on the pedals and my hands dirty with grease" ... is this not a guarantee?

 - Erman Bike: another young reality that has its feet planted in the past but points to the future.
-They are from Modena and I had the pleasure of meeting one of them at the Adventure Awards Days a few years ago... crazy they are crazy, but bikes can do it.
+They are from Modena and I had the pleasure of meeting one of them at the Adventure Awards Days a few years ago... crazy as hell, but can make bikes.

-These are, in my opinion, the best gravel bikes of 2020 and you?
-What bike do you dream or with which bike did you ride this year that is running away?
-Did you find yourself great and would you recommend it to everyone?
+These are, in my opinion, the best gravel bikes of 2021.
+What about you?
+What bike do you dream about?
+What did I forget about?
 Let us know in the comments below!